"Tell me about a time you demonstrated leadership."

 Your mind races.
 You've led dozens of projects.
 You're a good leader.
 But right now, sitting across from the interviewer, you can't think of a single specific example.

-This is what happens when you don't use the STAR method—the structured framework that turns vague answers into compelling stories interviewers actually remember.
+This is what happens when you have the experience but not the structure.
+The STAR method closes that gap: a framework that turns vague answers into compelling stories interviewers actually remember.

-• What the STAR method is (and why Fortune 500 companies swear by it)
+- What the STAR method is and why Fortune 500 companies rely on it

-• How to structure STAR answers that impress interviewers
+- How to structure answers that hold up under follow-up questions

-• How to build a library of STAR examples before your next interview
+- How to build a library of examples before your next interview

 What is the STAR Interview Method?